 What Moves Stock Prices?
 The Role of News, Noise, and Information

 We develop a return variance decomposition model to separate the role of different types of information and noise in stock price movements.
 We disentangle four components: market-wide information, private firm-specific information revealed through trading, firm-specific information revealed through public sources, and noise.
-31% of the return variance is from noise, 37% from public firm-specific information, 24% from private firm-specific information and 8% from market-wide information.
-Since the mid 1990s there has been a dramatic decline in noise.
-During this period firm-specific information is increasing, consistent with increasing market efficiency.
-Our findings help reconcile the mixed results in the R^2 literature.
+Overall, 31% of the return variance is from noise, 37% from public firm-specific information, 24% from private firm-specific information, and 8% from market-wide information.
+Since the mid-1990s, there has been a dramatic decline in noise and an increase in firm-specific information, consistent with increasing market efficiency.

 Keywords: variance decomposition, firm-specific information, market-wide information, stock return synchronicity